 The Building Energy Simulation Test for Existing Homes (BESTEST-EX) is a method for testing home energy audit software and associated calibration methods.
-BESTEST-EX is one of the energy analysis tools developed by NREL on behalf of the U.S. Department of Energy (DOE).
+BESTEST-EX is one of the tools supporting energy analysis software development, created by NREL on behalf of the U.S. Department of Energy (DOE).

 Residential buildings in the United States accounted for about 22% of national annual primary energy consumption in 2008, according to DOE's Buildings Energy Data Book.
 Reducing the energy use of existing homes offers significant energy-saving opportunities, which can be identified through building simulation software tools that calculate optimal packages of retrofit measures.
 To support the larger effort of assessing and improving the accuracy of energy analysis for residential buildings, the NREL Buildings Research team developed BESTEST-EX, a method for testing the accuracy of building energy audit software and calibration procedures.